Adobe-CEP/CEP-Resources/README.md

 * Creative Cloud 2019 products include CEP 9 for developing extensions and add-ons.
 Refer to the [table](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_9.x/Documentation/CEP%209.0%20HTML%20Extension%20Cookbook.md#applications-integrated-with-cep) for 2019 products integration with CEP 9.

 * Creative Cloud 2018 products include CEP 8 for developing extensions and add-ons.
-Refer to [table](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_8.x/Documentation/CEP%208.0%20HTML%20Extension%20Cookbook.md#applications-integrated-with-cep) for 2018 product integration with CEP 8.
+Refer to the [table](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_8.x/Documentation/CEP%208.0%20HTML%20Extension%20Cookbook.md#applications-integrated-with-cep) for 2018 product integration with CEP 8.

 * In the Creative Cloud 2015.x release in June 2016, Photoshop and Illustrator use CEP 7 while other applications still use CEP 6.1.
 Extensions and add-ons must be built on at least CEP 6 infrastructure.